nirajdev147/animated-portfolio/README.md

 Note: This website is not fully responsive

-# Here is the Screenshot📸
+# Here is the Screenshot👇📸

 <img src="./assests/ss.png" alt="Homepage" />